astrobit/physshape/README.dist.md

 1. `make localuninstall`
 ### Otherwise
 1. Figure out where your LaTeX local packages are installed.
-1. Delete the directory named `physunits` in that location.
+1. Delete the directory named `physshape` in that location.
 1. Figure out where your LaTeX local package documentation is installed.
-1. Delete the directory named `physunits` in that location.
+1. Delete the directory named `physshape` in that location.
 1. Run `texhash` or the equivalent to let LaTeX know the package is gone.